 1. Sustainable Finance Act

 The Sustainable Finance Act will imply implementation of Regulation (EU) 2019/2088 on Sustainable Finance Disclosure (SFDR) and the EU Taxonomy.
 Implementation in Norwegian law will take place once incorporated into the European Economic Area (EEA) Agreement.
 This is expected to happen in short time.

 Two factors, namely Gender Equality and Non-Discrimination, have been added to the already existing ESG factors in the Accounting Act: Human Rights, Social Conditions, External Environment and Combatting of Corruption.

 The new Transparency Act regulates enterprise transparency and work regarding basic human rights and decent working conditions.

 In this article, the experts from Simonsen Vogt Wiig explain well the changes and implications this will have for companies.
 In short, reporting requirements for companies are being legally formalised and strengthened.
 As a result, businesses operating in Norway have to prepare for more comprehensive and detailed reporting, both on sustainability and climate risk, as well as social and governance issues.

 “ESG is a rapidly developing field driven by consumers, investors and, now, legislators.
 The momentum is steadily building and companies have to take care not be caught unaware.”, says Torgeir.

-Simonsen Vogt Wiig is Bronze Sponsor at SNIC2021
+Simonsen Vogt Wiig was Bronze Sponsor at SNIC2021

 SNIC 2021 is a hybrid event online and at Suntec Singapore.
 NBAS, The Norwegian Embassy in Singapore and Innovation Norway are event organisers.
 This year, we are looking at business opportunities in the green transition.
 Simonsen Vogt Wiig is a bronze sponsor for the event.
 Sign up to SNIC 2021 here.